kitsteam/groupwriter-frontend/README.md

 ### Production
 Currently, the app is expected to run as a subdomain `write` and the backend under the subdomain `write-backend`.
+A complete docker compose example for production can be seen at the main [GroupWriter repository](https://github.com/b310-digital/groupwriter).

 ### Options
 Attention: Options need to be passed during build time.